cavemoa/Feather-M0-Adalogger/README.md

 Similar to simplelogger but with code in functions and minor revisions/tweaks.
 Still uses delay() and not RTC

 ##SimpleSleep
-Basic code using the RTCzero library to set the Feathers RTC to every 5 seconds and blink the red LED twice to show its awake.
+Basic code using the RTCzero library to set the Feathers RTC into deep sleep every 5 seconds and blink the red LED twice to show its awake.
+Just a proof of concept not terribly useful on its own.

 ##SimpleSleepUSB

-BAsic sketch to demonstate genrating serial, then putting the Feather M0 to sleep.
+Basic sketch to demonstate genrating serial during repeated awake/sleep cycles.
+It detaches the boards USB, puts the Feather M0 to sleep.
 When it wakes 10 seconds later it re-attaches the USB and allows serial output.

-The USBDevice.detach(); -> rtc.standbyMode(); -> after RTC interupt -> USBDevice.attach(); was the crucial sequence it gettingt he Feather M0 to talk after sleeping.
+The USBDevice.detach(); -> rtc.standbyMode(); -> after RTC interupt -> USBDevice.attach(); was the crucial sequence it getting the Feather M0 to talk after sleeping.

-You do need to remeber to close the serial moniotr when it goes into sleep as it won't just start outputing to the same window when it wakes.
+Note: You do need to remember to close the serial moniotr when the Feather goes into deepsleep as it won't just start outputing to the same window when it wakes.
 You have to open another one once you hear the USB re-attach or see the LED's blink.

 ##LowPowerLogger
 Basic logger that utilizes the Feather M0 Adalogger.
 It sets the RTC then wakes at regular intervals (15 secs by default) to write to the uSD card.
 Currently just logs battery voltage but could of course log anything with additional code.